-Our pastors recognize the authority of God and realize that they are shepherds who serve under the Chief Shepherd, Jesus Christ.
-They desire to devote themselves to prayer and to the ministry of the Word.
-Their passion and goal is to equip the believers for the work of the ministry until all have attained maturity in the fullness of Christ.
+Our pastor recognizes the authority of God and realizes that he is a shepherd who serves under the Chief Shepherd, Jesus Christ.
+He desires to devote himself to prayer and to the ministry of the Word.
+Hisr passion and goal is to equip the believers for the work of the ministry until all have attained maturity in the fullness of Christ.

 • Biblical Authority

 • Two Church Offices

 (Pastor and Deacon)

 • Separation of Church and State

 There are many ways to attempt to define who we are and what we believe.
 The phrase Independent Fundamental Baptist is one of them.
 Each of the three words in this phrase is used specifically to define certain aspects of what we believe.
 As Baptists, we are the first and foremost people of the Bible.
 It is the one and only source and authority for all we believe.
 An acrostic can be made from the word “BAPTISTS” to define a set of doctrines known as the Baptist Distinctives.